What’s it all about?

 Entertainment: The annual Dulwich Festival Fair, held in May on Goose Green, is a great community event with food, drinks, music, and donkey rides for kids.
 The East Dulwich Tavern also hosts regular film nights, jazz evenings and theatre events.

-- East Dulwich’s stores are quirky – decorate your new pad with Dutch eco paint from Dofine on Grove Vale, then pick up a vintage bargain from ChiChiRaRa clothes shop on Upland Road.
+- East Dulwich’s stores are quirky – decorate your new pad with Dutch eco paint from Dofine on Grove Vale.
 Sparkle & Spin on Melbourne Grove is full of Danish designer wear and accessories for children.

 - East Dulwich Road’s Hop Burns & Black claim to bring together three of the world’s greatest obsessions, which are beer (the hop of the name), hot sauce (the burns) and vinyl records (the black).